Country singer Tom T. Hall dies; wrote ‘Harper Valley PTA’ | WTOP

 NASHVILLE, Tenn.
 (AP) — Tom T. Hall, the singer-songwriter who composed “Harper Valley P.T.A.” and sang about life’s simple joys as country music’s consummate blue collar bard, has died.
 He was 85.

 His son, Dean Hall, confirmed the musician’s death on Friday at his home in Franklin, Tennessee.
-Hall, known as “The Storyteller” for his unadorned yet incisive lyrics, composed hundreds of songs.
+Known as “The Storyteller” for his unadorned yet incisive lyrics, Hall composed hundreds of songs.

 Along with such contemporaries as Kris Kristofferson, John Hartford and Mickey Newbury, Hall helped usher in a literary era of country music in the early ’70s, with songs that were political, like “Watergate Blues” and “The Monkey That Became President,” deeply personal like “The Year Clayton Delaney Died,” and philosophical like “(Old Dogs, Children and) Watermelon Wine.”

-Note: This story has been updated to correct the title of Hall’s book “The Storyteller’s Nashville.”